9 out of 10 Americans consume too much sodium.

 - 10% comes from other sources

-1,500 milligrams or less is the recommended daily allowance of sodium.
+1,500 milligrams or less is the amount recommended by the AHA for ideal heart health.

 HIGH BLOOD PRESSURE is the leading risk factor for death in WOMEN in the United States, contributing to nearly 200,000 female deaths each year.
 (That's more than five times the 42,000 annual deaths from breast cancer.)